osb-group/osb-learn/programming/loops.rst

 - **The variable in the condition is working its way to make the condition false.** In this example's case, the variable slowly increments up until ``pokemonParty`` is ``6``.
 You can also exit the loop using the ``break`` statement, similar to switch cases, but there must be a way that the program can somehow reach that endpoint, whether immediately or eventually.

+.. _programming_loops_for_loop:

 For Loop
 --------

-The for loop is an incredibly versatile looping tool and is *like* the while loop, only that there's more housekeeping it accounts for.
+The **for loop** is an incredibly versatile looping tool and is *like* the while loop, only that there's more housekeeping it accounts for.
 Instead of solely having the condition like the while loop does, there are two other parts that can be entered in: which we can call the initialization and the step.
 The general syntax of a loop looks like:

 .. code-block:: csharp
   :linenos: